Skip to main content

 When those policies, assignments, baselines, rules, and settings are declared in version-controlled repos and delivered by pipeline, gap analysis becomes mechanical.
 The source of truth is the repository.
 The audit trail is the pipeline run log.
 Replicating a known-good configuration to a new tenant — a new customer, a new environment, a migration target — means running the pipeline against a new scope.

-This is the architecture that makes tenant governance tractable, and it’s what I’ve built across the projects currently on my plate.
-An MSSP platform managing Conditional Access, PIM, Entra ID settings, and Landing Zone configurations for multiple customers from three Azure DevOps organisations — three Workload Identity Federation service principals each scoped to one domain, no PATs, no client secrets anywhere in the chain.
-Customer onboarding is JSON-driven: a single config file is the source of truth for all deployment flags; the pipeline composes it into Terraform calls, Graph API writes, and RBAC assignments.
+This is the architecture that makes tenant governance tractable.
+The worked example this blog returns to is a reference platform — drawn from real multi-customer delivery, generalized here rather than any single customer’s deployment.
+It manages Conditional Access, PIM, Entra ID settings, and Landing Zone configurations for multiple customers from Azure DevOps, with various Workload Identity Federation service principals each scoped to its purpose, no PATs, no client secrets anywhere in the chain.
+Deployment is JSON-driven: a single config file is the source of truth for all deployment flags; the pipeline composes it into Terraform calls, Graph API writes, and RBAC assignments.
 PIM is a system across three activation tiers with Conditional Access authentication contexts enforced at activation — the policy lives in Git, the enforcement is in the Entra primitive, the pipeline run is the change record.
-AKS-hosted banking applications where every identity component — frontend, IDP, backend, data plane, Key Vault, Event Hub — is provisioned through GitLab CI with Terraform and Managed Identity, no service account passwords anywhere in the chain.
 M365 tenant migrations where the destination configuration is fully declared before the first user moves.

-In each case, the practical approach is the same: Azure DevOps or GitLab pipelines using Workload Identity Federation, service principals that authenticate via OIDC token exchange, Terraform or Bicep declaring the desired state.
+In each case, the practical approach is the same: pipelines using Workload Identity Federation, service principals that authenticate via OIDC token exchange, Terraform or Bicep declaring the desired state.
 The pipeline runs are the change record.
 The repository is the configuration snapshot.
 Assessment is a diff.

 The tools that exist — and the gap they leave